 ps – thank you for your wonderful website.

 A color of light or dark brown on a hefsek needs to be evaluated.
 It is not possible on the website to determine whether it is halachically acceptable or not.
-Therefore please take it to a Rabbi, since it may in fact be fine and then you would start your seven clean days the next day.
-Discuss with the Rabbi how many internal checks you should do considering your physical history and the time constraint of the wedding.
+Therefore please take it to a halachic authority, since it may in fact be fine and then you could start your seven clean days the next day.
+Ask how many internal checks you should do considering your medical history and the time constraint of the wedding.

-If you do not know where to turn, please call Nishmat's Golda Koschitzky Women's Halchic Hotline.
+If you do not know where to turn, please call Nishmat’s Golda Koschitzky Women’s Halachic Hotline.
 This service is available toll-free from the U.S. and Canada.
-From anywhere else, it's a phone call to Israel.
-The hotline is staffed by yoatzot halacha fluent in both Hebrew and English.
+From anywhere else, it’s a phone call to Israel.
+The hotline is staffed by Yoatzot Halacha fluent in both Hebrew and English.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.

 For further questions or comments: